 Leave your door open and lend a hand

-If you're moving in to halls or into a house share, prop your door open while you're moving into your room, and sorting stuff out (if you're unsure what stuff to bring, check out last week's article).
+If you're moving in to halls or into a house share, prop your door open while you're moving into your room and sorting stuff out (if you're unsure about what stuff to bring, check out last week's article).
 People will be walking past all the time, and it's a great way to show that you're up for meeting new people.
 And once you're all moved in, why not head for the kitchen or social areas to see who's around there.
 Obvious topics of conversation will be names, where you're from, what you're studying, etc – a great ice breaker, seeing as you're all in the same situation.